keerthiprakashr/aws_iot/README.md

 # AWS IOT Device management

+#### Note
+This code has been tested on Ubuntu 22.10.
+Please note that the instructions provided in this README may differ slightly if you are using a different operating system such as Windows or macOS.

 ## Steps to run this app

 First you need to configure access to AWS.
 The easiest method is to login using AWS CLI on the server where this code has to run.